IVSoftware/IVSoftware.Portable.Threading/README.md

 }
 ```

-2. **Test Context Adjustment:** Upon receiving this notification, MSTest may adjust the test context by setting values such as `StdKey.RunContext` to `RunContext.Test` and potentially supplying a custom filter parameter.
-To ensure that the `localOnAwaited` function only responds when the caller is specifically "MethodUnderTest", you need to incorporate a check for the caller within the function.
-Here's how you can modify your function to include this check:
+2. **Test Context Adjustment:** Upon receiving the initial notification, MSTest may adjust the test context by setting values such as StdKey.RunContext to RunContext.Test and potentially supplying a custom filter parameter.
+To ensure that the localOnAwaited function responds only when the caller is specifically "MethodUnderTest", incorporate a check for the caller within the function.
+Here's how you can refine your function to include this selective response:

 ```
 void localOnAwaited(object sender, AwaitedEventArgs e)